dmvaldman/dmvaldman.github.io/_posts/2022-04-07-the-explanatory-gap-of-ai.md

 Similarly, AIs receive only representations of our phenomenological experience: word tokens for language, RGB matrices for images, etc. AIs are hopeless to know what our experience is at its most fundamental level -- its nature eludes them.
 AIs feast on computational reality and know its referent not.

-What makes reasoning about AI semantics confusing is this a compositional nature to the problem.
+What makes reasoning about AI semantics confusing is its compositional nature.
 The input to an AI is a representation of our output.
 Its syntax is our phenomena cast into bits.
 An image of an apple, after all, is a representation of our visual experience.
 The word "apple" is a representation of our semantic concept.
 Our realities are not adjacent; they are nested. **Our phenomena is the AI’s noumena.**

-The philosopher Colin McGinn, founder of the epistemological school of “Mysterianism”, posited that certain properties can both exist and be fundamentally unknowable to a mind.
-A mind's "cognitive closure" is all that can be knowable to it, but other minds may not be so limited.
+The philosopher Colin McGinn, founder of the epistemological school of *Mysterianism*, posited that certain properties can both exist and be fundamentally unknowable to a mind.
+A mind's *cognitive closure* is all that can be knowable to it, but other minds may not be so limited.
 McGinn argues the noumenal/phenomenal correspondence as one example lying outside our own cognitive closure; perhaps knowable, just not by us.[^7]

 >What is noumenal for us may not be miraculous itself.
 We should therefore be alert to the possibility that a problem that strikes us as deeply intractable...may arise from an area of cognitive closure in our way of representing the world.
 *Colin McGinn - The Problem of Philosophy*